-Stop the spread: destroy and report invasive species to keep them out of Canada
+Stop the spread and help keep invasive species out of Canada

 How invasive species threaten Canada